Looking for Expert-Level VA Claim Answers?📱Call Us Now! 737-295-2226

 Pending VA Claims Update

-The number of pending VA claims is also a concern for veterans because it hints at the current workload for VA claims adjudicators—meaning—the more pending claims there are in the system, the longer it will take for a VA rating decision on a submitted claim.
+The number of pending VA claims also matters for veterans because it reflects the current workload for VA claims adjudicators.

-While the VA generally processes claims on a first-in-first-out basis, there are a variety of potential issues that can delay your claim.
+While the VA generally processes claims on a first-in, first-out basis, several issues can cause delays.

 A pending claim “includes VA disability compensation and VA pension claims received by VA that normally require a rating decision.”